 Walk down a city high street on any day of the week and the chances are that you’ll see an e-scooter whizz past you.

-We’re also learning more all the time through our conversations with customers and wider community that people want to buy them for a wide range of purposes – and many of these can be neatly grouped under the heading “Last-Mile Carbon Reduction”.
+People want to buy them for a wide range of purposes – and many of these can be neatly grouped under the heading “Last-Mile Carbon Reduction”.
 So, what’s that?

 At root, it covers all the many ways that people want to use their e-scooters to avoid jumping into the fossil-fuel car, or onto petrol or diesel public transport, or the carbon-emitting Uber/taxis.
 At the same time as cutting carbon, they also want to save money – all very sound arguments in favour of e-scooters.
 And let’s not forget fun!